koknat/callGraph/README.md

                                    To ignore multiple functions, use this regex format:
                                        -ignore '(abc|xyz)'

+        -output <filename>         Specify an output filename
+                                   By default, the .png file is named according to the first filename.
+                                   If a filename ending in .dot is given, only the intermediate .dot file is created.
+                                   If a filename ending in .svg is given, svg format is used

+        -noShow                    By default, the .png file is displayed.
+This option prevents that behavior.

+        -fullPath                  By default, the script strips off the path name of the input file(s).
+                                   This option prevents that behavior.

+        -writeSubsetCode <file>    Create an output source file which includes only the subroutines included in the graph.
+                                   This can be useful when trying to comprehend a large set of legacy code.

         -verbose                   For Perl/TCL, attempts to list the global variables used in each function call in the graph.
                                    Global variables are arguably not the best design paradigm, but they are found extensively in real-world legacy scripts.